-Submit complete proposal(s) to chair/director 5 days before mailing
+Submit complete proposals to chair or director five days before mailing

-Processing by Chair/Director - up to 1 day
+Processing by chair or director - up to one day

-Processing by Dean - up to 1 day
+Processing by dean - up to one day

-Processing by others in approval process - up to 2 days
+Processing by others in approval process - up to two days

-- The Associate Vice President for Research or a named designee is responsible for certifying that the proposal is within institutional, state, and federal financial guidelines.
+- The associate vice president for Research and Federal Relations or a named designee is responsible for certifying that the proposal is within institutional, state, and federal financial guidelines.

 LIAISON FUNCTIONS FOR RESEARCH

-The Director of Sponsored Programs is responsible for liaising with all state, federal, and private sector funding services regarding all aspects of sponsored programs.
+The ORSP is responsible for liaising with all state, federal, and private sector funding services regarding all aspects of sponsored programs.

-University Advancement is responsible for liaison with all corporations, foundations, and private sector funding sources as regards all aspects of gifts.
+University Advancement is responsible for liaising with all corporations, foundations, and private sector funding sources as regards all aspects of gifts.

-OSP and the Associate Vice President for Research will continually assess the advantages associated with the University’s membership in research-related agencies and organizations and annually will recommend initiation, renewal, or termination of such membership.
+Pre-Award Support Services and the associate vice president for Research and Federal Relations will continually assess the advantages associated with the university’s membership in research-related agencies and organizations and annually will recommend initiation, renewal, or termination of such membership.

 ANALYSIS AND REPORTING

-- OSP will furnish the Associate Vice President for Research with a report about funded grant expenditures annually.
+- Post-Award Support Services will furnish the associate vice president for Research and Federal Relations with a report about funded grant expenditures annually.
 The report will consist of data gathered to complete the annual National Science Foundation and The Higher Education Coordinating Board research reports.
-Other reports will be available on an as needed basis.
+Other reports will be available on an as-needed basis.